Matchoo95/Universe-Simulation-in-Java/README.md

 - Large cometn --> Small cometm = Large continues on same path, small is destroyed
 - Fast cometn --> Slow cometm = Fast continues on same path, slow is destroyed

-This version does net yet include a User Interface.
+This version does not yet include a User Interface.

-UP769535

 -------------------------------------------------------------------------------------------------------------